 Only the faculty member who administered the grade may make grade changes.
-In cases where the faculty is not available to consider a grade change, the department chair, in consultation with the Dean of Faculty, may make such a change.
+In cases where the faculty member is not available to consider a grade change, the department chair, in consultation with the Dean of Faculty, may make such a change.
+See Grade Appeals Process for more information.